patil-ashutosh/TableTennis/README.md

 point, if it returns odd, the second player wins the point Display the score and the winning player

+Additiona Requirements Considered In Code:
+1. Match can be Singles or Doubles
+2. In Singles there must be 1 player in team, and for Doubles there must be 2 players in team
+3. Match consists of sets, Team which will win majority sets will win match

 Output:

 Automated test run with Match with 3 sets: